-- the sustainable use of resources?
+(a) the sustainable use of resources?
 Yes...[1]
-In part...[1/2] No...[0]
+In part...[ $\frac{1}{2}$ ] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1/2 Yes Some No Hawaii longline fisheries target pelagic fish resources in the open ocean and do not directly impact coastal resources.
-The Hawaiian Islands are isolated from other island groups, so there are no neighboring coastal areas of other States.
-The U.S. Department of State, National Oceanographic and Atmospheric Administration (NOAA) and U.S. Agency for International Development successfully led an effort with the Asia Pacific Economic Forum to adopt a resolution addressing destructive fishing and the use of cyanide in the live reef fish trade.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The Hawaiian Islands are isolated from other island groups, so there are no neighboring coastal areas or exclusive economic zones of other States.
+However, the U.S. cooperates in some multi-national initiatives to facilitate sustainable use of coastal resources.
+For example, the U.S. Department of State, National Oceanographic and Atmospheric Administration (NOAA) and U.S. Agency for International Development successfully led an effort with the Asia Pacific Economic Forum to adopt a resolution addressing destructive fishing and the use of cyanide in the live reef fish trade.
 The International Marine Life Alliance was sponsored in efforts to reform live reef species trade in Indonesia, Vietnam, Vanuatu and Hong Kong.
-1 www.state.gov/g/oes/rls/rm/2002/12159.htm